ianwdunlop/noobserver/README.md

 ### The What?
 A very simple Java Socket based WebServer.
 Runs on port 8000.
 When it receives a request from a client it reads the request from the input stream and sends a simple response back.
 Uses a thread pool and processes each request on its own thread.
+It's sort of a strange mash of server and framework since you can add routes which can return some HTML.
 Built on JDK 11.
 It's a 'new' server ie 'Noob' server.
 Terrible, I know.

 ### The When?
 It's a work in progress.
 I'm doing it for fun and re-education.
 Is anything every finished.
 It's not recommended